 The Villa Madonna, an historic Gothic Revivalist mansion built in the 1840s, was a part of the original Van Duzer estate sold to the Sisters in 1913.
 This building used to house the entire College.
-It houses the Office of the President and the Admissions office.
+It houses the Office of the President, the Admissions office, and the offices of the Graduate Admissions and Adult Degree Completion Programs..
 The James Finn Cotter Library is on the ground floor.